 After receiving the TRGP-Hire award, if your agency needs to change one or more of the funded hiring categories for which it received funding, your agency must request a post-award modification and must receive prior approval before spending TRGP-Hire funding.
-To obtain information on modifying the hiring award, please contact the COPS Office Response Center at 800-421-6770.
+To obtain information on modifying the hiring award, please contact the COPS Office Response Center at AskCOPSRC@usdoj.gov.

-26. Computer Network Requirement
+27. Computer Network Requirement

 The recipient understands and agrees that no award funds may be used to maintain or establish a computer network unless such network blocks the viewing, downloading, and exchanging of pornography.
 Nothing in this requirement limits the use of funds necessary for any federal, state, tribal, or local law enforcement agency or any other entity carrying out criminal investigations, prosecution, or adjudication activities.
-Consolidated Appropriations Act, 2022, Public Law 117-103, Division B, Title V, Section 527.
+Consolidated Appropriations Act, 2023, Public Law 117-328, Division B, Title V, Section 527.

-Section 527 of Division B, Title V, of the Consolidated Appropriations Act, 2022 (Pub.
-L. 117-103) prohibits the use of federal funds to maintain or establish a computer network that does not block the viewing, downloading, and exchanging of pornography.
+The Appropriations Act prohibits the use of federal funds to maintain or establish a computer network that does not block the viewing, downloading, and exchanging of pornography.
 This provision protects the public interest in the proper management and use of federal funds.